 May 2010: Double Honors for Cal State L.A.’s MUN Delegation

 Representing the Republic of Turkey, Cal State L.A.’s student delegation brought home two major awards from this year’s National Model United Nations (NMUN) conference in New York.
-Full coverage in CSULA Press Release.
+Full coverage of Cal State LA's 2010 MUN Delegation in CSULA Press Release.

 April 2010: Cal State L.A.'s Model United Nations Wins Again!